j-ros/sql_da/Lesson1/lesson1.md

 ### IN operator:
 1) Use the accounts table to find the account name, primary_poc, and sales_rep_id for Walmart, Target, and Nordstrom.
-2) Use the web_events table to find all information regarding individuals who were contacted via the channel of organic or adwords.

-1)

 ```sql
 SELECT name, primary_poc, sales_rep_id